stevleibelt/php_component_proxy_logger/README.md

 * [talkback](https://github.com/chrisnoden/talkback)

-# Todo List

-* update readme
-    * show example with benefits of using buffer->flush or buffer->clean when you are in a process that iterates over a bunch of data

 # Licence

 This software is licenced under [GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/copyleft/lesser.html).
 The full licence text is shipped [within](https://github.com/stevleibelt/php_component_logger/blob/master/LICENSE) this component package.